malva-ot/nomo/nomo-intro.md

 ### 4.2 Violations and resolutions

-The combination of context-free atomic glyphs and simple sequential strings are essential to the simplicity and non-ambiguity of Nomo identifiers.
+The combination of context-free atomic glyphs and simple sequential strings is essential to the simplicity and non-ambiguity of Nomo identifiers.
 This in turn serves the above noted purposes of both mechanical clarity and uniqueness.

 And yet, many of the world's scripts include compound constructions that on the surface violate the atomicity of glyphs, the strictly sequential nature of strings, or both.
 It is very much intended that humans will use natural language in many different scripts to compose the component strings of identifiers, so this needs to be addressed.

 In addition, it is an intended and supported use case to sometimes embed limited structured data into an identifier itself, including some data that is not intrinsically sequential.

 While both situations present a challenge to Nomo's spartan design, they are fully addressed.

 #### 4.2.1 Compound glyphs